corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 The landmark points were selected in three ways: uniform random selection (without replacement), the maxmin procedure, and the lastfirst procedure.
 We computed PH in Python GUDHI, using three implementations: Vietoris–Rips (VR) filtrations on the landmarks, alpha complexes on the landmarks, and witness complexes on the landmarks with the full sample as witnesses [@Maria2021; @Rouvreau2021; @Kachanovich2021].

-The skewed data sets are dense or multiple at the south pole and sparse or singular at the north pole.
+The skewed data sets are dense (or multiple) at the south pole and sparse (or singular) at the north pole.
 We expect lastfirst to be more sensitive to this variation and place more landmarks toward the south.
 As measured by dominance, therefore, we hypothesized that lastfirst would be competitive with maxmin when samples are uniform and inferior to maxmin when samples are skewed.
-Put differently, we expected lastfirst to better detect the statistical void at the north pole.
+Put differently, we expected lastfirst to better reject the homology of $\Sph^2$, i.e. to detect the statistical void at the north pole.

 Figure\nbs\ref{fig:sphere} compares the relative dominance of the shperical homology groups in each case.
-When PH is computed using VR or alpha complexes, maxmin better recovers the homology of the sphere except on uniform samples, while lastfirst and random selection better reject this homology.
+When PH is computed using VR or alpha complexes, maxmin better recovers the homology of the sphere except on uniform samples, while lastfirst and random selection better detect the void.
-Random selection usually better rejects spherical homology than lastfirst selection when samples are non-uniform, which indicates that lastfirst selection still oversamples from less dense regions.
+Random selection is usually better than lastfirst selection at detecting this void when samples are non-uniform, which indicates that lastfirst selection still oversamples from less dense regions.
 Lastfirst and maxmin perform similarly when PH is computed using witness complexes.

 \begin{figure}